RunOnFlux/arcane-mage/README.md

 The following is available via the GUI, or CLI:

 * Fully automated A to Z Proxmox installs, including Secure Boot key enrollment.
-* Mutlicast config broadcast on LANs - fully automated installs, except Secure Boot Key enrollemnt.
+* Mutlicast config broadcast on LANs - fully automated installs, except Secure Boot Key enrollement.
 * USB stick creation for plug and play automated installs on bare metal

 ### Configuration Options